alfremir/miniJava-pa2/README.md

 ----------------------------

 The set of classes needed to build miniJava ASTs are provided in the `AbstractSyntaxTrees` package.
-Components of the AST "grammar" are organizsed by the class hierarchy shown at the end.
-Abstract classes (shown with an "A" superscript next to the class icon) represent nonterminals of the AST grammar, such as `Statement`.
-The rule for `Statement` below shows the particular kinds of statements that may be created in an AST; each corresponds to a concrete class in the hierarchy.
-For example, a `WhileStmt` is a specific kind of `Statement`, and consists of an `Expression` (for the condition controlling execution of the loop) and a `Statement` (for the body of the loop).
+Components of the AST "grammar" are organized by the class hierarchy shown at the end.
+Abstract classes (shown with an "A" superscript next to the class icon) represent nonterminals of the AST grammar, such as *Statement*.
+The rule for *Statement* below shows the particular kinds of statements that may be created in an AST; each corresponds to a concrete class in the hierarchy.
+For example, a `WhileStmt` is a specific kind of *Statement*, and consists of an *Expression* (for the condition controlling execution of the loop) and a *Statement* (for the body of the loop).

     Statement ::=
                 Reference Expression